 Amazon FBA Consultant – Have you had experience selling products on Amazon?
 Help new sellers navigate their way through finding products, negotiating with suppliers and listing/promoting on Amazon.

-Shopify/Magneto/Big Commerce Consultant – Perhaps you’ve spent some time building sites on Shopify or Big Commerce.
+Shopify/Magneto/Big Commerce Consultant – Perhaps you’ve spent some time building sites on Shopify.
 Over the coming years this lifestyle business idea will be huge, as offline stores transition online.
 Now’s the time to position yourself as the industry expert.

 Other ecommerce consultant roles include